filip-w/TinyThermo/README.md

 Based on Arduino Nano, MAX31855 and MCP2515 CAN-module.

 Librarys used
-FIR filter by Leeman Geophysical LLC autowp-mcp2515 by autowp
+- FIR filter by Leeman Geophysical LLC
+- autowp-mcp2515 by autowp
-Adafruit MAX31855 library bu Adafruit
+- Adafruit MAX31855 library by Adafruit